Learn when, where, and how to approach your UTA training!

 How often you can train each week will depend on your motivation, as well as your family and work commitments.
 The safest way to clock up the k’s is to adopt the “little and often” approach.

 For example, it is much easier on your body to have 5 runs of 10km in a week than it is to run 50km on a Sunday.
 Long runs take a long time to recover from.

 It is important to include long runs in your training schedule, but not at the expense of picking up injuries.

-If you are worried that your body might not survive a 5hr run, then thinking about breaking the 5hrs up into a 2hr run on a Saturday afternoon and a 3hr run on the Sunday morning.
+If you are worried that your body might not survive a 5hr run, then think about breaking the 5hrs up into a 2hr run on a Saturday afternoon and a 3hr run on Sunday morning.

 It may not be as psychologically reassuring to do it this way, but you will gain almost the same total fitness benefits, with significantly less chance of picking up an injury.